 Niacin, also known as vitamin B3, is used for lowering hyperlipidemia or cholesterol and comes in prescription and over-the-counter forms.

-In a recent study from the New York Eye and Ear Infirmary of Mount Sinai, researchers found a self-prescribed high dose of over-the-counter niacin is linked to injury of a specific cell type in a patient’s eye.
+In a study from the New York Eye and Ear Infirmary of Mount Sinai, scientists found a self-prescribed high dose of over-the-counter niacin is linked to injury of a specific cell type in a patient’s eye.

 The injury could lead to severe vision loss.
 Luckily, the researchers found that discontinuing the vitamin led to the reversal of the condition.

-In the study, the team reported on a 61-year-old patient who arrived at the hospital with worsening blurry vision in both eyes that began a month earlier.
+In the study, researchers reported on a 61-year-old patient who arrived at the hospital with worsening blurry vision in both eyes that began a month earlier.

 The initial exam showed that the patient was almost legally blind, with best-corrected visual acuity of 20/150 in the right eye and 20/100 in the left eye.